 You want to target locations that you can actually serve.
 Not everyone in the UK -unless you can serve everyone.

-Also input a Default bid (you can use the Keyword planner’s recommendations mentioned above) and a Budget per day.
+You are able to input a default bid (you can use the Keyword planner’s recommendations mentioned above) and a set budget-per-day.

 The Ad scheduling is a bit tricky.

-So if you don’t have that kind of data, let the campaign run 24/7.
-After some time you will be able to go back and optimise using the Dimensions tab (if you are a Data freak like me you will love that tab).
+After some time you will be able to go back and optimise using the Dimensions tab.

 One more step and we are ready to click the “Save and Continue”.